 You wouldn’t tell a preschooler that their square-faced green self-portrait was bad, you would praise them.

 Think about how you would talk to a high-schooler who is aspiring to follow a career like you versus or emerging artist who is seeking some tough feedback and really wants to grow.
 All three of these would take different (but honest and authentic) approaches.

-Feedback with Purpose: Apply your creative knowledge, technique, elements and principles of design, and other background to fuel the feedback.
+Feedback with Purpose: Apply your creative knowledge, technique, elements, and principles of design, and other backgrounds to fuel the feedback.
 Saying that a landscape doesn’t look quite right is not helpful, but describing how a few adjustments to the angles will improve the perspective is helpful.

 Don’t be afraid to start the critique or feedback session by asking how you can be most helpful.
 By inquiring about the artist’s needs you can direct your feedback in a way that helps them move through the art.